SlicerMorph/Tutorials/MALPACA/K-means_templates_selection.md

 ### Step 7.
 Select template with group identify entered (i.e., multiple groups within the sample)
 We can then change the `Number of templates per group` as `2` and check the `Multiple groups within the sample `option (green arrow).
 Also check `Set up seed for kmeans` for reproducible results.
 Enter the group identity at the second column `Group` of the table.
-If we only specify 3 groups from the sample as `a`, `b`, and `c`, the program will select 6 specimens as templates.
+If we only specify three groups from the sample as `a`, `b`, and `c`, the program will select 6 specimens in total (two from each group) as templates.
 * The display box (yellow) will show selected templates for each entered group.

 <p align="left">